lowRISC/opentitan/doc/rm/ref_manual_fpga.md

 frame: 0x80000005 to offset: 0x00001338
 ```

-For more details on the exact operation of the loading flow and how the boot ROM processes incoming data, please refer to [here](../../sw/device/boot_rom/README.md).
+For more details on the exact operation of the loading flow and how the boot ROM processes incoming data, please refer to the [boot ROM readme](../../sw/device/boot_rom/README.md).

 ## FPGA Testing and Release Procedure